 Minimum grades D*D (Distinction*, Distinction) in a related subject.

 International Baccalaureate Diploma

-Award of Diploma with 27 points overall with three HL subjects at grades 6,5,4 including English or another literary subject* at Grade 5 and preferably one of: Art, Product Design, Design, Technology.
+Award of Diploma with 27 points overall with three HL subjects at grades 6,5,4 including English or other literary subject* at Grade 5 and preferably one of: Art, Product Design, Design, Technology.

 Minimum year 2